Program Requirements and Opportunities

 Major Requirements

-Requirements for the major are ANTH 101, 102, 303, 398, 399, an ethnographic area course that focuses on the cultures of a single region, and four additional 200- or 300-level courses in anthropology.
-Students are encouraged to select courses from each of four subfields of anthropology: archaeology, bioanthropology, linguistics or sociocultural.
-ANTH B303 fulfills the major writing intensive requirement.
+Requirements for the major are ANTH 101, 102, 303, 398, 399, and five additional 200- and 300-level elective courses in anthropology, one of which is an ethnographic area course that focuses on the cultures of a single region.
+Students are encouraged to select courses from each of the four subfields of anthropology: archaeology, bioanthropology, linguistic, and sociocultural anthropology.

 Minor Requirements